richlamdev/ansible-desktop-ubuntu/README.md

 keychron keyboard setup, and screen blanking short-cut key enablement.
 Furthermore the roles env and vim are personal preferences.

-3. Proper GPG keys are added to /usr/share/keyrings/ folder, and referenced within repos, per deprecation of apt-key as of Ubuntu 22.04.
+3. Appropriate GPG keys are added to /usr/share/keyrings/ folder for third party apt packages, and referenced within repos, per deprecation of apt-key as of Ubuntu 22.04.

 4. The organization of this ansible repo has become a little messier than preferred.
 TODO: Clean it up to be more organized / readable / reusable.